Idaho State Highway 24

 State Highway 24 (SH-24) is a 67.5 mi long state highway in Idaho that runs east west from Shoshone, Idaho on the far west to Minidoka and Acequia on the far east.

 Route description

 SH-24 begins at I-84 near Rupert.
-It passes Dietrich, Owinza, and Kimima and runs approximately 20 mi north of Paul and Burley and 15 miles north of Rupert.
+It passes Dietrich, Owinza, and Kimama and runs approximately 20 mi north of Paul and Burley and 15 miles north of Rupert.
 The highway ends at U.S. Highway 93 in Shoshone.
 It also runs parallel to U.S. Highway 30 and Interstate 84 20 mi south, and is parallel to a major Union Pacific railroad line as well.